-But many budget travel enthusiasts simply want an answer to the question "which way is cheaper, RVs or motels?"
+But many budget travel enthusiasts simply want an answer to the question "which way is cheaper, RVs or hotels?"

-For purposes of simplicity, I'll sometimes use the term "RV" to describe a variety of choices: motor coaches, trailers, pop-up campers, and fifth-wheels among them.
+For purposes of simplicity, the term "RV" here describes a variety of choices: motor coaches, trailers, pop-up campers, and fifth-wheels among them.

 There are a number of variables in the equation that answers this question.
 Fuel prices, for example, are never constant.
 Gas prices can be a burden or a bargain within the same calendar year.

-As you compare costs between RV travel and motel/restaurant arrangements, keep in mind that costs vary and circumstances can dictate one direction or the other fairly quickly.
-If you have a small family but enjoy the RV lifestyle, you might not worry that your savings over motel travel are little or nothing.
+As you compare costs between RV travel and hotel and restaurant arrangements, keep in mind that costs vary widely, and circumstances can dictate with choice is the most cost-effective fairly quickly.
+If you have a small family but enjoy the RV lifestyle, you might not worry that your savings over hotel travel are little or nothing.

-A large family that wants to get away from the chores and simply enjoy the freedom of the road might choose motel travel, even though it is the more expensive alternative for them.
+A large family that wants to get away from the chores and simply enjoy the freedom of the road might choose hotel travel, even though it is the more expensive alternative for them.

-Think about your possible itinerary, too.
-Large cities are not RV-friendly.
-Remote scenic wonders might not offer many decent hotel choices.
+Your itinerary makes a difference, too.
+Large cities are not RV-friendly, while remote scenic wonders might not offer many decent hotel choices.

-Let's look at two of the major costs in any trip, meals and fuel.
+Two of the major costs in any road trip are meals and fuel.
 Consider the prospect of two weeks exploring the American West for a family of four.
+Here's an example:

 - Total: $ 2,100